Do Old People Smell Different? The Facts About Changing Body Odor for Seniors and Caregivers

 Nonenal production occurs naturally.
-Throughout the course of your life, your skin produces omega-7 fatty acids.
+Throughout your life, your skin produces omega-7 fatty acids.
 When these natural oils break down on your skin, the result is a strong-smelling chemical called 2-nonenal.

 Until your senior years, your body produces enough antioxidants to slow down this oxidation process.
-But as aging skin weakens, two things happen: You produce fewer antioxidants and, at the same time, you produce more fatty acids.
+But as aging skin weakens, two things happen: You produce fewer antioxidants, and, at the same time, you make more fatty acids.
 The result?
 More 2-nonenal and more of its distinct odor.
-Your body odor changes as you get older because of this basic change in body chemistry.
+Your body odor changes as you get older because of this change in body chemistry.

 Is Nonenal a Bad Thing?